puppeteer/puppeteer/new-docs/puppeteer.page.md

 <b>Extends:</b> [EventEmitter](./puppeteer.eventemitter.md)

 ## Remarks

+One Browser instance might have multiple Page instances.

 The constructor for this class is marked as internal.
 Third-party code should not call the constructor directly or create subclasses that extend the `Page` class.